25 - 30 knots in Upper Loch Carron with lots more to come overnight. |

 A strong trip line might enable the anchor to be pulled out backwards, to do that it might be necessary to take the line to the windlass or back to a serious winch, or to use the engine if the boat can be aligned correctly.
 A 12 mm line 20m long or more would be a lot easier to handle and has a 3.3 tonne breaking strain rather than 820 Kg for 6mm.
 It would also work on the windlass (tedious but possible) or a self tailing winch.
 I don't carry lines specifically for this, but a long dock line could be utilised.

-The calm before the storm at Lindisfarne 2021 the anchor trip
+The calm before the storm at Lindisfarne 2021 the anchor trip buoy off the starboard bow. |

 Backing up the anchor.

-A quick fix is to back up the bower anchor (see "Anchors, Drogues & Emergency Steering") I would use my 10 Kg folding stock anchor wired shut plus some chain.
-That would the anchor by reducing tugging and may improve the catenary curve of the rode to pull on the anchor closer to horizontal; but make sure the sliding shackle or whatever can not go over the end of the anchor and jamb - that could be a big problem if you have to reset the anchor.
+A quick fix is to back up the bower anchor (see "Anchors, Drogues & Emergency Steering") I use my 10 Kg folding stock anchor wired shut plus some chain.
+That helps the anchor by reducing tugging and may improve the catenary curve of the rode to pull on the anchor closer to horizontal; but make sure the sliding shackle or whatever can not go over the end of the anchor and jamb - that could be a big problem if you have to reset the anchor.

 Some recommend using 2 anchors in tandem, one anchor, usually the kedge, is linked from the normal attachment point to the trip point on a second anchor with a length of chain and the two laid out, hopefully with both digging in.
 It is reported to work well but is going to be very difficult to get back on board, if the water is deeper than the length of chain between the two anchors you would be underway with 2 anchors hanging off of the bow.